 In race relations, conservatives believe that government should support equal opportunity but not require or even encourage equal results.
-They believe the market will determine what the results ought to be and that market generated results ought to be accepted as the most efficient and most fair.
+They believe that market dynamics will disclose what results ought to be and that market generated results ought to be accepted as the most efficient and most fair.
 Anyone who feels unsatisfied by the market result ought, therefore, by individual action seek to change the results for themselves.
 Conservatives generally are opposed to policies that are race-conscious, including strong affirmative action plans.